-In fiscal 2006, our compensation committee evaluated our cash bonus compensation practices in light of the objectives of our compensation program.
+Each fiscal year, our compensation committee evaluates our cash bonus compensation practices in light of the objectives of our compensation program.
 Based on this evaluation, our compensation committee determined that it was appropriate for our executive officers to be eligible for cash compensation pursuant to an annual cash bonus plan.
 Under the terms of the bonus plan, the compensation committee established performance objectives and calculable annual target bonus amounts for each executive officer.
 In determining the appropriate level of target bonus for each officer, the compensation committee considered information provided through independent, third-party surveys and other information collected from public sources for similar positions at peer companies.

-The performance objectives for fiscal year 2006, which carried forward to fiscal 2007 and fiscal 2008, were approved in fiscal 2006.
+The performance objectives are updated and approved each fiscal year.
 For each performance objective, there is a formula that establishes a specific cash payout for each executive officer based on a percentage of net income.
-The formulas for each executive officer are as follows:
+For fiscal year 2009 the formulas for each executive officer were as follows: